Prairie City, Iowa: Education

 The PCM Community School District operates public schools serving the community.
 It was a part of the Prairie City School District until it merged with the Monroe district into PCM on July 1, 1991.
 Prairie City is home to Prairie City Elementary School and PCM Middle School, while residents go to PCM Community High School in Monroe.

 Arts and culture

 The city annually celebrates Prairie Days, an "old settler's" festival, in June.

 Parks and recreation

 The Neal Smith National Wildlife Refuge, located adjacent to the city, includes 5500 acre of land that has been restored to Iowa's original rolling hills and tall grass prairies, plus several miles of surfaced trails, an auto tour, and the Prairie Learning Center.

 Prairie City has a number of parks which include sports facilities, playgrounds, and open areas.

 Transportation

 Prairie City is accessible from the east and west via Highway 163.
 Highway 117 and County Route S6G allow access from the north and south respectively.

+A May, 2023 article by the Des Moines, Iowa news outlet KCCI reported Prairie City had collected over $2 million in fines and issued over 25,000 speeding tickets in just 2.5 years, based on the use of 4 speeding ticket cameras.
+Prairie City employs seven police officers, giving it a 245-to-1 citizen-to-officer ratio—nearly three times the US average—and making it one of the most heavily policed municipalities per capita in the developed world.